 The design which allows both movement and flexible interaction patterns diverges conceptually from the standard Axelrod model, of course.
-The redesign causes a several impacts on the selection of discussants.
+The redesign causes a several changes in the selection of discussants.
 First, there is the simple act of movement.
 Agents who move take themselves out of the context of other agents and give themselves opportunities to find new contacts.
 The workplace offers a relatively unpredictable set of interactions because there can be many agents in each cell.
 Second, the home neighborhoods are discrete from one another.
 Since the residents of different home grids never interact directly with each other, each home grid is, at least on the surface, insulated from the homogenizing pressures observed in the other models.
 Perhaps we will generate neighborhoods in which there is local homogeneity (all people within grid i agree on an issue) but also global diversity (the agents in grid j disagree with the agents in grid i).

-The results, which we now present, are somewhat disappointing.
+The results, which we now present, indicate that homogenization across neighborhoods is likely to occur.
 Using the standard Axelrod rules for the selection of discussion partners (modified as above for multiple-occupancy grids) and adjustment of opinion, we find that, over the long run, diversity is eradicated.
 This is true for any geographical setup which follows the home/work grid dichotomy we have described.